mgutierrezz/mc-mod-getter/README.md

 ## Usage

-I made this tool to download & update mods using [MultiMC](https://github.com/MultiMC/MultiMC5) but you can use this as a standalone cli tool as well
+I made this tool to download & update mods using [MultiMC](https://github.com/MultiMC/MultiMC5) but you can use this as a standalone python module as well

 ### MultiMC